 Printing Services offers in-house duplication, binding, trimming, laminating, hole-punching and packaging.
 Assistance with the coordination of off-set (traditional) printing is also available.
 An array of stocked paper choices is available.
 Additional paper options may be ordered as needed.
 Paper is limited to a size no larger than 12 by 18 inches and no heavier than 12 point or 100-pound card stock.
 Please contact Printing Services for more information at 843-349-2921.

-To ensure consistency and accuracy across all university communication and to promote and protect the image and brand of CCU, any communication that has high visibility and/or is distributed to external audiences on behalf of the University must be proofed through the Office of University Communication.
+To ensure consistency and accuracy across all university communication and to promote and protect the image and brand of CCU, any communication that has high visibility and/or is distributed to external audiences on behalf of the University must be proofed through the Office of University Marketing and Communication.
 This includes, but is not limited to, media notices, posters, printed invitations, printed programs, electronic invitations, products that use University marks, emails and mailings that are published by or for the University, regardless of funding sources.
-Personal correspondence, classroom materials and research are exempt; however, proofing is a service provided by UCOMM to the University community.
-In addition, all campus signage must be proofed and approved through UCOMM.
+Personal correspondence, classroom materials and research are exempt; however, proofing is a service provided by MarComm to the University community.
+In addition, all campus signage must be proofed and approved through MarComm.

 The University adheres to Associated Press style guidelines as the basis for proofing materials.
 Find a cheat sheet of style guidelines here: www.coastal.edu/universitycommunication/brandstandards/.
 All materials should be thoroughly proofed by the client prior to being sent to the editor for proofing.

-Due to the significant volume of materials and projects being processed, UCOMM executes a first-in/first-out system.
-Please deliver or email (firstname.lastname@example.org) the item to the Office of University Communication (450-A Century Circle, Room 105).
+Due to the significant volume of materials and projects being processed, MarComm executes a first-in/first-out system.
+Please deliver or email (email@example.com) the item to the Office of University Communication (450-A Century Circle, Room 105).

 One- to three-page documents require a three-day minimum turnaround time.
 Multi-page documents including detailed brochures, newsletters, calendars, programs, etc., require a one-week minimum.
 No rushes.
 Larger documents, including magazines and athletic programs, require a two-week minimum.
 No rushes.
 Please note: These are MINIMUM turnaround times.